 - 1 pound raspberries (fresh or frozen)

-- 1/2 to 1 cup superfine sugar (if you don’t have superfine sugar, simply blitz some granulated sugar in a blender or food processor until super finely ground but not powdery)
+- 1/2 to 1 cup superfine sugar (or just blitz granulated sugar in a blender until finely ground but not powdery)

 - 2 cups whipped cream